rodrhern-ucm/Social-network-analysis-a-novel-paradigm-for-improving-community-detection/README.md

 4. **`ml_models_amplified.R`**:
    - Builds, tunes, and evaluates machine learning models to predict improvement likelihood in community detection.
    - Implements models including Logistic Regression, SVM, Random Forest, XGBoost, and Decision Trees.
+   - Results are printed directly in screen.
+Not included predictions in this repository due to size

 ### Output Files

 - **`plot1_improvement_by_algorithm.pdf`**: Distribution of improvement percentages for each algorithm.
 - **`plot2_improvement_by_network.pdf`**: Histograms of improvement percentages for analyzed networks.
 - **`plot3_combined_improvement.pdf`**: Holistic visualization of improvements across networks and algorithms.
+- **`case_base_modularities.csv`**: All benchmark modularities for each of the 90 networks.
+- **`alpha_distribution.pdf`**: Table describing which combination of alpha parameters are getting more probabilities of improvement.

 ---